Gio-A-Oakes/Materials_IA/README.md

 A good reference on dislocations, can be found in [*Hull, Derek, and David J. Bacon.
 Introduction to dislocations.
 Butterworth-Heinemann, 2001.*
 ](https://idiscover.lib.cam.ac.uk/permalink/f/t9gok8/44CAM_ALMA51621314410003606)

+A jupyter notebook on the mechanical and thermol properties that can be obtained from an inter-atomic potential can be found [here](https://colab.research.google.com/github/Gio-A-Oakes/Materials_IA/blob/main/Jupyter_notebooks/Lennard-Jones%20potential.ipynb#scrollTo=WNU1Ir-0kcG4).

 ## Course F: Biomaterials:

 The body is a very harsh and dynamic environment, as a result there are only a handful of materials that are bio-compatable.
 In this course materials-selection charts will be covered to select the most appropritate materials used for different bio-applications.